201. World Philosophy

 311. Principles of Ethics

 A seminar on the nature and morality of love, sex, and friendship and their social meanings.
-Topics to be discussed may include, but are not limited to, familial love, marriage, homosexuality, prostitution, pornography, erotic love, sexual objectification, and the different forms of friendship.
+Topics to be discussed may include the nature of love, sexual identity, prostitution, pornography, and the nature of friendship.
 Emphasis is on the study of how gender norms inform our understanding of the controversies surrounding these topics.
-This course may count toward the requirements for the Gender Studies Program.
+This course may count toward the theory requirement of the Gender Studies Program.

 321. Symbolic Logic